scottfr/SystemsBook/Agents/Agents.md

 We have already introduced the folder primitive as a tool for grouping primitives together and as a tool for unfolding a model.
 The folder primitive plays an additional role in Agent Based Modeling, as we use folders to define what our agent consists of.

-To create an agent, construct the state transition diagram for your agent (and also add any stocks, flows, or any other primitives you want to assign).
+To create an agent, construct the state transition diagram for your agent (and also add any stocks, flows, or any other primitives you want to this agent).
 Then create a folder containing all these primitives.
 Give the folder the name of your agent such as "Person" or "Individual" or even just "Agent".
 This is all similar to what we have done with folders before, but now there is one extra step.
 Edit the folder configuration and set the folder \u{Behavior} to "Agent".
 You have now created the definition of your first agent!

 You can have as many different types of agents in your model as you would like.
 Just create a new agent model and use a new folder to define each of the different types of agents.
 For instance, in a predator-prey model you could have one agent definition describing the behavior of the prey, and a second agent definition describing the behavior of the predators.